edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

     {{ SECURITY_NAV }} **Attack Surface**.
     5. From the left-hand pane, select **Rules**.
 2. Click on the desired rule.
-3. From the **Enabled** option, determine whether this rule will be enabled.
+3. From the **Enabled** option, determine whether this rule will be:

     -   **Enabled:** It should look like this: <Image inline src="/images/v7/icons/toggle-on-large.png" alt="Enabled" />
     -   **Disabled:** It should look like this: <Image inline src="/images/v7/icons/toggle-off-large.png" alt="Disabled" />